-Inventory consists of items held for resale at the museum store.
-Museum store inventory is stated at the lower of cost and net realizable value and is determined on a first-in, first-out basis.
+Inventory consists of items held for resale at the Museum store.
+The Museum store's inventory is stated at the lower of cost and net realizable value and is determined on a first-in, first-out basis.

 Tangible capital assets and amortization